WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 In this case the user has to manually press Play to start coinjoining.
 This setting can be used to prevent paying (relatively) high fees for smaller bitcoin amounts.

-For example, if the non-private balance is 0.005 BTC and the `Stop coinjoin threshold` is 0.01 BTC, the user will have to manually press Play to start coinjoining.
+For example, if the confirmed balance is 0.005 BTC and the `Stop coinjoin threshold` is 0.01 BTC, the user will have to manually press Play to start coinjoining.

 ![Stop Coinjoin Threshold](/StopCoinjoinThreshold.png "Stop Coinjoin Threshold")